sayitfast/MountWizzard3/docu/home.md

 ### New Features since MountWizzard 2.6
 - Support for profiles.
 Profile store everything which is customizable
 - Image making and solving
-- Multi Plattform support.
+- Multi Platform support.
 MountWizzard runs now on Windows, MacOSX and Linux
 - Support for INDI framework (CCD, Telescope, Environment)
 - Support for Astrometry.Net Solver framework (Local and Online solver)
 - Editing / Load / Save of model points and horizon mask